anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter02.md

     *Note*: the maximum TCP frame size can be forced by configuring TCP endpoint link MTU.

-    The main Anuket test tools candidate for that purpose is Functest (VMTP and Shaker).
+    The main Anuket test tool candidate for that purpose is Functest (VMTP and Shaker).

     > _**Note:** to be studied whether metrics related to latency and flows for that traffic profile should be considered (how? with UDP and/or ICMP test traffic in addition?)_